debasis123/P2-CarND-Traffic-Sign-Classifier/README.md

 ![alt text][image9]

+#### Preprocessing

 Then I ran the same preprocessing pipeline, namely grayscaling and normalizing, to those images, as I did for the training the model.

+#### Performance of the model

 Finally, I ran my model on these new images.
 The model was able to correctly guess 4 of the 10 traffic signs, which gives an accuracy of `40%`.
 This does compare favorably to the accuracy on the test set which was `92%`.

 The top 5 probabilities and predicted classes for each image (in the same order as above, left to right) is as follows:
 ```